-You will know someone is hosting a Web Tour when the blue Web Tour activity indicator (1) appears next to their name in the Participants list.
-(For details on activity indicators, see Web Tour Activity and Permission Indicators on the facing page.)
+You will know someone is hosting a Web Tour when the blue Web Tour activity indicator () appears next to their name in the Participants list.
+(For details on activity indicators, see Web Tour Activity and Permission Indicators below.)
 In the example below, Vivian is hosting a Web Tour.